ZiXian92/cs3219assignment5/README.md

 ## FAQs
 1. **Typescript compiler doesn't recognize a NodeJS module.**
-Probably it requires Typescript definition type for that module.
-Search for the module with `typings search <module_name>`.
-Then install using `typings install --save --global <module_name>`.
-Example for Mocha is `typings install --save --global dt~mocha`.
-Then in the affected code, add `/// <reference path="<relative path to .d.ts file>" />` at the top.
+Probably it requires type definition for that module.
+Google around for module `@types/<module_name>`.
+If it exists, run `npm install --save-dev @types/<module_name>`.
+Otherwise, Google around(not sure of any standard way to resolve this).